wannier-developers/wannier90/docs/docs/user_guide/wannier90/library_mode.md

 Returns tabulation of finite difference scheme k' indices.

-On entry, nnkp must be allocated with dimension(nn,num_kpts) where nn is the number of points in the FD scheme (returned by w90_get_nn) and num_kpts is the total number of k-points (FBZ).
+On entry, nnkp must be allocated with dimension(num_kpts,nn) where nn is the number of points in the FD scheme (returned by w90_get_nn) and num_kpts is the total number of k-points (FBZ).